MicrosoftDocs/microsoft-365-docs/microsoft-365/business/migrate-to-microsoft-365-business.md

 You have three ways to upgrade your current plan to Microsoft 365 Business:
  - [Upgrade to Microsoft 365 Business in the admin center](#add-microsoft-365-business-licenses) and complete the process yourself by following the steps in this topic.
 You can try the steps out, and until you select **Place order** in step 7 below, you can back out at any time.
  - [Add a Microsoft partner](get-microsoft-365-business.md) to your Office 365 subscription.
-The partner can purchase licenses for you and help you transition.
+The partner can complete the upgrade for you and help you transition.
  - [Head to a Microsoft Store](https://www.microsoft.com/store/locations/find-a-store) where they can complete the process for you.

+## Before you get started
-## When should I use upgrade?

-Upgrade is the right choice when you want to upgrade **all users** assigned to a single plan.
+- **When should I use upgrade?** Upgrade is the right choice when you want to upgrade **all users** assigned to a single plan.
 When you use upgrade, all the users get switched to another plan at the same time.
 If you don't want to upgrade everyone assigned to a single plan, buy licenses for the new plan (in this case Microsoft 365 Business), and [assign those licenses individually](https://docs.microsoft.com/office365/admin/manage/assign-licenses-to-users) to each person that you want to upgrade.
+- **Some add-ons might prevent upgrade**.
+If your add-on prevents upgrade, you can remove it first, and add it back if you still want it after you upgrade.
+- **If you prepaid your plan** (you'll know this because you received a product ID), there isn't a straightforward upgrade path.
+Contact a partner, go to the Microsoft store, or wait until your prepaid plan expires to switch to a new plan.

 ## Upgrade to Microsoft 365 Business
 Buy your licenses by following these steps in the [new admin center](https://docs.microsoft.com/office365/admin/microsoft-365-admin-center-preview):